Skip to contents

 ...

 For q_power_mediation_*, these are optional arguments to be passed to power4test() and n_region_from_power().
-For the print method, these are optional arguments to be passed to other print methods (see print.power4test() and print.n_region_from_power()).
+For the print method, these are optional arguments to be passed to rejection_rates() as well as other print methods (see print.power4test() and print.n_region_from_power()).
 For the plot method, these are optional arguments to be passed to plot.n_region_from_power().
 For the summary method, these are optional arguments to be passed to summary.n_region_from_power().

 mode

 What to print.
-If "region" and the output of n_region_from_power() is available, it will print the results of n_region_from_power().
+If "region" and the output of n_region_from_power() is available, it will print the results of n_region_from_power() if available.
+If "n", then the output of n_from_power() will be printed if available.
 If "power", then the output of power4test() will be printed.
-If "all", then all available output will be printed.
+If "all", then all available outputs will be printed.

 x